vvtri/jackpot-blockchain/README.md

 The transfer maybe be delayed for large prices but not exceed 24 hours.
 There will be a ticket history and a winning history.
+Allow owner to pause lottery at next frame, we still keep increasing our frameIdx, but we add logic to skip the drawing part if there is no user join.
+We still need to allow user buy ticket of this frame.